SierraMichael/Applied-Analytics-Final-Project/README.md

-# Applied-Analytics-Final-Project
+# Applied-Data-Science-Project

-#This project starts by creating normal variables and putting those into a matrix and then into a dataframe.
-These variables/dataframe are analyzed
-#through graphing and through logistical regression.
-This logistical regression.
+#This project uses R programming to work with simulation and plotting, iteration, data cleaning/wrangling, and data visualization/application.